 - ▶ In order to rotate the graphic shown in three dimensions: Hold the right mouse button down and move the mouse.
-In the high resolution 3-D graphics the TNC displays the coordinate system showing the currently active alignment of the workpiece.
-In the normal 3-D view the entire workpiece rotates as well.
+The TNC displays a coordinate system showing the currently active orientation of the workpiece.
 After you release the right mouse button, the TNC orients the workpiece to the defined orientation - ▶ In order to shift the graphic shown: Hold the center mouse button or the wheel button down and move the mouse.
 The TNC shifts the workpiece in the corresponding direction.
 After you release the center mouse button, the TNC shifts the workpiece to the defined position - ▶ In order to zoom in on a certain area with the mouse: Draw a rectangular zoom area while holding the left mouse button down.
-After you release the left mouse button, the TNC zooms in on the defined area of the workpiece - ▶ In order to quickly zoom in and out with the mouse: Rotate the wheel button forward or backward
+You can shift the zoom area by moving the mouse horizontally and vertically as required.
+After you release the left mouse button, the TNC zooms in on the defined area of the workpiece - In order to quickly zoom in and out with the mouse: Rotate the wheel button forward or backward - Double-click with the right mouse button: Select standard view

-Switch the frame overlay display for the workpiece blank on/off:
+Switching the frame overlay display for the workpiece blank on/off: